 Notice the simplicity in terms of colors.
 Use your brand colors for a consistent message.

 This upcoming sales email by Vanmoof plays with the words and the visuals as well.
 Using the phrase “rolling back” aligns with the product: bicycles.
 If you check out the image closer, you can see that yellow forms are actually the date: 08.03.

 Start the countdown was the CTA in this announcement template, which can be used to segment the people who are interested.

 Early birds can sneak into the sales 1 hour before the others; it can be a great incentive to people who love getting exclusive access.
 At the bottom of the email, there is a link to get more information.

 Free product launch email template

 If you still haven’t found an example or a template that you can use in your campaigns or just don’t have any inspiration, you can access the following product lunch email template in our template collection from the app for free with professionally designed templates.

 Just add your own images, texts, and it’s ready to be sent out.
 Access the template and the collection from our app here.

-Launching a new product is an exciting and probably one of the most important events.
-You need a well-thought-through campaign to communicate that something new is coming and start making the profit from day 1.
+Launching a new product is one of the most important and exciting events for any company.
+You need a well-thought-through campaign to communicate that something new is coming and start making a profit from day 1.

-Visuals are extremally important to demonstrate the product and make the recipient understand why they need it.
-Start teasing the prospects well before the product launch so they’ll be keen to take actions when the time arrives.
+Visuals are extremely important to demonstrate the product and make the recipient understand why they need it.
+Start teasing the prospects well before the product launch so they’ll be keen to take the necessary actions when the time arrives.